• Search the Site

 We “make no distinctions in those we serve because, in them, Vincentians see the face of Christ.”

-We follow in the footsteps set by Blessed Frederic so many years ago, journeying towards holiness and building on generations before us.
+We follow in the footsteps set by Blessed Frédéric so many years ago, journeying towards holiness and building on generations before us.
 Now that we have accepted the baton, we need to pass it on to others so that we can reinforce the strength of the baton.
 Our challenge is that the world has changed and evolved but our ways have lagged.
 Our parish communities no longer look like they did 20 or 40 years ago.
 We hold on to the ways we have been operating even when our efforts are not bearing fruit.
-Change is hard.
-How do we make sure that as we journey together our legacy, like Blessed Frederic, will inspire diverse Vincentians for generations to come?

 Striving for diversity within the Society of St. Vincent de Paul is not just a reflection of societal values, but also a strategic approach to better fulfill our mission.
 By mirroring the diversity of both Catholic parishioners and the communities they serve, SVdP ensures a more inclusive, culturally competent, and effective response to the challenges of poverty.

-Our efforts need to reflect the diversity of both those in the pews as well as those attending mass at different time slots to ours.
+Our efforts need to reflect the diversity of both those in the pews, as well as those attending Mass at different time slots to ours.
 Our awareness should also be inclusive of the broader communities we serve, extending beyond ethnicity and encompassing age and economic diversity.
-We need to ask ourselves this: are we “enabling each person to participate actively in the Church’s mission according to his or her own charism and vocation”?
+We need to ask ourselves this: Are we “enabling each person to participate actively in the Church’s mission according to his or her own charism and vocation”?
 Here are four areas that we should contemplate:

-Inclusivity and Representation:
+Inclusivity and Representation

 • Fellow Parishioners: The global Church is a community that spans a rich tapestry of cultural, linguistic, and ethnic backgrounds.
 Mirroring this diversity ensures that we, as an organization, are inclusive and representative of the broader Catholic community, fostering a sense of belonging among parishioners.